 After building PolyORB, simply run make in the 'examples' (resp. 'docs') directory to build the examples (resp. the documentation).
 The build process will only build examples that correspond to the personalities you configured.
+Note that some examples require the CORBA COS Naming service to be enabled (using --enable-corba-services="naming" on the configure command line).

-Note: you may also install PolyORB's documentation in standard location typing make install.
+You may install PolyORB's documentation in a standard location using make install.